uw-datasci/nexus/README.md

 - You need to force a specific version bump regardless of commits
 - You want to preview what will be released (dry run)
 - Commit messages don't reflect the actual changes
-- You need to create a release without new commits
+- You need to create a release without waiting for new commits

 ### Fallback: Tag-Based Release

 **Workflow:** `.github/workflows/release-tag.yml`

-Creates releases when you push a version tag (bypasses semantic-release entirely).
+Creates releases when you push a version tag (bypasses automatic versioning entirely).

 **To use:**